 Mentor Development Course Requirement

 All new mentors enroll in UGS 104 in the spring semester.
-This course meets for two hours once a week.
+This course meets twice a week for an hour.
 Some mentors will also be required to attend college specific meetings as part of being enrolled in UGS 104.
 Students must demonstrate their knowledge of the topics presented in the course before mentoring in the fall semester.
 Learn about UGS 104 and other FIG mentor commitments.